 It could be time to don the hard hats, hunker down and find the best app to amuse you - the Nero approach to business planning.
 Tempting as this may be, it's probably not going to give you long term satisfaction - and who knows how long the next storm is going to last.
 And although agile is the new watchword, it doesn't mean short-termism should rule.
 Be agile, but think of your long term goals.

-Instead we thought we'd keep it simple and keep it positive - and so we recently asked four Talmix consultants to provide just one tip to business leaders to make 2018 the year of growth.
+Instead we thought we'd keep it simple and keep it positive - quick tips to business leaders to make this year a year of growth.

 Innovation - innovative businesses are going to win big.
 There is a large increase in businesses introducing innovation labs.
 Looking at how to embrace new technologies rather than fear them.
 And also accepting that not every innovation is going to work.
 It's about taking on this mindset, putting together systematic ways that mean that if change is inevitable, it's this company that will be on the front foot.